 Highways Resurfacing Programme

-Details of our highway resurfacing programme can be found online.
+Details of our highway resurfacing programme can be found on our Highways Improvement Programme page.

 Asset Management

-To effectively and efficiently manage the Council's highway network, there needs to be an appreciation of the size and condition of it.
+To effectively and efficiently manage our highway network, there needs to be an appreciation of the size and condition of it.
 A managed inventory of highway network assets is therefore fundamental.
-Southend-on-Sea City Council's highway network comprises mostly of an urban network, either classified as A, B, C roads or unclassified local roads.
+Our highway network comprises mostly of an urban network, either classified as A, B, C roads or unclassified local roads.

-As the Highway Authority, the Council has a statutory duty to maintain the highway network in a condition to enable the safe passage of the travelling public.
+As the Highway Authority, we have a statutory duty to maintain the highway network in a condition to enable the safe passage of the travelling public.

-The Council has a Transport Asset Management Strategy this shows how our asset management is applied to all highway infrastructure assets that are the responsibility of the Council, details of the strategy can be found online.
+We have a Transport Asset Management Strategy this shows how our asset management is applied to all highway infrastructure assets that are our responsibility, details of the strategy can be found on our Transport Asset Management Strategy page.

 You will also find details of our highway infrastructure asset management plan which outlines our asset management policy and strategy.